-- The PowerPoint incl. the videos should take about 60 minutes to present if 2-3 mins are given per slide; videos in the slides amount to 7 minutes. - You can use as many or as little of the interdependencies slides (slides 10 12), depending on your focus for the 90 minutes.
-However, we recommend to at least use one example to showcase the various levels of interdependence. - For 90 minutes, not all good practices (slides 14 16) nor all exercises (slides 17 19) can be worked on in this timeframe.
+- The PowerPoint incl. the videos should take about 60 minutes to present if the slides are reduced to 20 slides and 2-3 mins are given per slide; videos in the slides amount to approx. 10 minutes (videos in the notes section need additional time). - You can use as many or as little of the interdependencies slides (slides 10 14), depending on your focus for the 90 minutes.
+However, we recommend to at least use one example to showcase the various levels of interdependence.

+- For 90 minutes, slide 18 the case studies should be removed as this cannot be covered well in the given time. - In addition, not all exercises (slides 19 26) can be worked on in this timeframe.
 Here you should pick the ones most appealing to you.
-Depending on the exercises chosen, you might only be able to tackle one or two of them.

-- Slides 14 20 provide a lot of room for discussion: - o Necessary meta competencies that will help structure the discussion evoked are a good moderation expertise and an interactive group. - o Suggested way forward to work on slide 20: students gather in small groups and discuss the questions.
-Thereafter, there is a 5-minute plenary discussion with all to recap which solutions/results were found and what open questions remain. - o As already mentioned, the assessment questions (slide 20) can also be removed from the presentation and used for a test or given as a task for students to prepare an/or present (if you consider using more than a 90 minute lecture). - In addition, working on a/the case studies cannot be covered well in the given time.
+Depending on the exercises chosen, you might only be able to tackle one or two of them. - Slide 19/20 provide a lot of room for discussion: - o Necessary meta competencies that will help structure the discussion evoked through slide 20 questions are a good moderation expertise and an interactive group. - o Suggested way forward to work on slide 20: students gather in small groups and discuss the questions.
+Thereafter, there is a 5-minute plenary discussion with all to recap which solutions/results were found and what open questions remain.